izreit/prettyprint-format/README.md

 `getMaxIndent()` respectively, except that they works for `Format.sprintf()`.
 Aliasses of the methods with same names of `Format.strFormatter`.

+##### Format.stringify(obj, options = {})

+Returns a string representing of JSON object `obj`.

+A utility method to stringify a JSON object like `JSON.stringify()` but in more condensed format, since this function is aware of the margin information.
+`options` can be a number or an object.
+If it's a number then it is used as the margin.
+Otherwise, the object will be passed to the constructor of `Formatter`.

+NOTE that currently cyclic object is not supported.
+They may cause infinite loops.

 #### Formatter

 Can be obtained by `Format.Formatter`.
+Most of the description for the class is largely based on the the document of OCaml's Format module.

 ##### new Formatter(options)